-Sound is readily transmitted in the underwater environment and there is potential for the sound emissions from anthropogenic sources to adversely affect marine life such as marine mammals or fish.
-At close ranges from a noise source with high noise levels, permanent or temporary hearing damage may occur to marine species, while at a very close range gross physical trauma is possible.
-At long ranges (several kilometres) the introduction of any additional noise could, for the duration of the activity, potentially cause behavioural changes, for example to the ability of species to communicate and to determine the presence of predators, food, underwater features, and obstructions.
+Geophysical and geotechnical surveys such as those proposed for the SI Works use equipment that generate loud and potentially injurious noise to marine life, and as sound is readily transmitted in the underwater environment there is potential for the sound emissions to adversely affect marine life such as marine mammals or fish.
+At close ranges from a noise source with high noise levels, permanent or temporary hearing damage may occur to marine species, while at a very close range, gross physical trauma is possible.
+At long ranges (several kilometres) the introduction of any additional noise could for the duration of the activity, potentially cause behavioural changes.
+For example, changing the ability of species to communicate and to determine the presence of predators, food, underwater features and obstructions.

-This report provides an overview of the potential effects due to underwater noise from the SI Works on the surrounding marine environment based on the Southall et al. 2019 and Popper et al. 2014 frameworks for assessing impact from noise on marine mammals and fish.
+This report provides an overview of the potential effects due to underwater noise from the SI Works within the AoI on the surrounding marine environment based on the Southall et al. 2019, NOAA 2024 and Popper et al. 2014 frameworks for assessing impact from noise on marine mammals and fish.